Clinton-Davis/focus_fitness/README.md

 #### **Blog Detail Page**

-Once the user has selected the blog post they would like to read, They are redirected to the blog detail page. blog_detail.html.
+Once the user has selected the blog post they would like to read, They are redirected to this page.
 The blog post with the only element on this page.
 Witch in include: